-Jefferson, by the way, had a great interest in botany.
+Jefferson had a great interest in botany.
 A genus is named for him, as well: Jeffersonia.
-In fact, I like to think of Lewisia, Clarkia, and Jeffersonia as the all-American plant trio.
+Think of Lewisia, Clarkia, and Jeffersonia as the all-American plant trio.

-As I mentioned above, a common name for Lewisia is bitterroot (other common names are Siskiyou Lewisia and cliff maids).
-For, although the root of L. rediviva is edible, it is very bitter until it has been cooked thoroughly.
+The reason why a common name for Lewisia is bitterroot (other common names are Siskiyou Lewisia and cliff maids) is that, although the root of L. rediviva is edible, it's very bitter until it's been cooked thoroughly.
 The plant gave its name to Montana's Bitterroot Mountains, Bitterroot River, and Bitterroot Valley.

 Uses in Landscaping for Rainbow Lewisia